TrustTheVote-Project/VersaEDM-Backend/README.md

 We use [Poetry for Python dependency management and packaging](https://python-poetry.org/) for continuous development and integration work.
 If you're interested in working with the code in this repo, follow the instructions to [install poetry on your development workstation](https://python-poetry.org/docs/#installation).

-Then, you can [set up your development environment using the poetry.lock file](https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock).
+Then, you can [set up your development environment with poetry](https://python-poetry.org/docs/basic-usage/).
 This consists of entering the following command in the project root directory:

 ```bash
 poetry install